“I don't know the key to success,

 So, let me ask you straight.
 How do you handle criticism?

 More interesting to me than a graphic account of what you would say to your advocates and detractors, and how you would say it, would be an understanding of how their criticism makes you feel on the inside?

 Do you positively brim with happiness when someone says good things about you?

-Do you sulk with resentment or quickly turn to anger when someone says something that you regard as unkind or negative about you?
+Do you sulk with resentment or quickly turn to anger when someone says something that you regard as unkind or

 Does the feeling stay with you for an extended period or does it disappear quickly?
 Do feel obliged or inclined to return the favour to those who say nice things and do you feel the desire to ‘get back’ at your detractors?

 You see, the way you handle criticism – both positive and negative – gives away a lot about the degree to which you respect and value yourself.

 Those people who have high perceptions of their own self-worth – in other words they feel comfortable in their own skins, have positive self-belief, a realistic appreciation of their own capability and a generally positive outlook on the world and their contribution to it – will tend to be far more ‘measured’ in their reaction to criticism (both positive and negative).